Phoolbagan metro station

-Phoolbagan metro station (or LIC Phoolbagan metro station for sponsorship reasons) is a station of the Kolkata Metro in Phoolbagan, a north neighbourhood of Kolkata, India.
+Phoolbagan (also known as LIC Phoolbagan for sponsorship reasons) is an underground metro station on the East-West corridor of the Green Line of Kolkata Metro in Phoolbagan, a north neighbourhood of Kolkata, India.
 The underground station is at the Phoolbagan crossing on the Narkeldanga Main Road.
 It is near to the Gurudas College and Dr. Shyamaprasad Mukherjee Institution.
 The station opened on 4 October 2020 and commercial services started the next day.